dagger/dagger/docs/zenith/developer/go/457202-test-build-publish.md

 This function does the following:

-- It calls the `buildBase()` function to obtain a `Container` with the application source code, Node.js runtime and cache volumes.
+- It calls the `buildBase()` function to obtain a `Node` object with the application source code, Node.js runtime and cache volumes.
-- It calls the module's `Container.Build()` method, which returns a revised `Container` after setting the `npm run build` command to run in the container image.
+- It calls the module's `Node.Build()` function, which returns a revised `Node` object after setting the `npm run build` command to run in the container image.
-- It obtains a reference to the `build/` directory in the container with the `Container.Directory()` method.
-This method returns a `Directory` object.
+- It obtains a reference to the `build/` directory in the container with the `Container.Directory()` function.
+This function returns a `Directory` object.

 :::note
 The `npm run build` command is appropriate for a React application, but other applications are likely to use different commands.
 Modify your Dagger pipeline accordingly.